dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture.md

 <!--truncate-->

 If you’ve encountered this problem before, you know it’s a tricky one. dbt is [idempotent](https://discourse.getdbt.com/t/understanding-idempotent-data-transformations/518) - it recreates <Term id="table">tables</Term> at runtime with the `CREATE TABLE AS` syntax.
-Because of this, the concepts of “version history” and “backups” aren’t intrinsic to dbt.
+Because of this, the ability to access a full picture of historical outputs isn't intrinsic to dbt.

 Let’s imagine a specific scenario.
 Joanne is an analytics engineer for a large e-commerce company.
 The head of sales just messaged her the following question: